The best areas for buy to let properties in Edinburgh

 Regulation on short term lets in Scotland explained

-The Scottish Government has announced steps to allow councils to regulate short term lets but what does this mean for the long term rental?
+In 2020, the Scottish Government has announced steps to allow councils to regulate short term lets but what does this mean for the long term rental sector?

 An update on the Scottish rental market